 As in a hiking guide, not therapy.
 Guided hikes can offer even the experienced hiker or backpacker some lessons in navigation, endurance, and form - making you a better hiker for life.
 Of course, guides also ensure that you make it home safely and before dinner time - more added value.
 Check out the Guided Excursions section to read more about guided hikes, fishing expeditions, snowshoeing, climbing, backcountry exploration and more.

 Fortunately, the trail system near Estes Park accommodates hikers of all levels.
 Choose one that is right for you.
-If hiking in Rocky Mountain National Park during warm weather months, consider taking the hiker shuttle from the Estes Park Visitor Center to the national park’s Park & Ride lot, as trailhead parking often is minimal.
-Stay safe.

 What better way to take in all the spirit of Estes Park than to stroll through the enchanted village, taking in the high-peak views and deep breaths of pine-infused air?
 Try some of the favored ventures below to roam the Estes Valley without strenuous effort, but with great reward